deluxebusiness/netsuite-file-transfer/README.md

 **netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new momdules & module dependecies

 v2.0 This VS code plugin has been updated to add functionality for any NetSuite folder (i.e. not just the SuiteScript folder) as well as authentication key functionality.
-The latter is important due to NetSuite's encouragement of two-factor authentication (2FA) and the traditional connection method will not work if 2FA is forced for all accounts
+The latter is important due to NetSuite's encouragement of two-factor authentication (2FA) and the traditional connection method will not work if 2FA is forced for all accounts.

+Authentication code by jorgeiriarte https://github.com/jorgeiriarte

 ## Features
 ### 1. NetSuite File Cabinet Management